 Buzz takes each player score for each match day and creates the implied dividend for each category – GK/DEF, MID, FWD and STAR.
 It then sums them to create a total implied dividend yield per player.

-Lastly, it looks at actual dividends generated by each player and compares this against the Buzz generated implied dividend to see which players are over performing or under performing, or put in a simpler and perhaps more accurate way, which players have been lucky and which ones have been unlucky with dividends earnt to date.
+Lastly, it looks at actual dividends generated by each player and compares this against the Buzz generated implied dividend to see which players are overperforming or underperforming, or put in a simpler and perhaps more accurate way, which players have been lucky and which ones have been unlucky with dividends earned to date.

-So just which players have been the luckiest this season?
+So just which players were the luckiest last season?

 (sharp inhale of breath).

 To do this we sort by ‘Diff’ column, descending on the Implied Future Dividends column as above.